Use when executing implementation plans with independent tasks in the current session

 17%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This description is too vague and abstract to be useful for skill selection.
-It fails to describe any concrete actions or capabilities, uses no natural trigger terms a user would employ, and is so generic it could conflict with many other skills.
+This description is too abstract and vague to be useful for skill selection.
+It fails to specify what concrete actions the skill performs, uses no natural trigger terms a user would say, and is so generic it could conflict with many other skills.
 The only positive aspect is the presence of a 'Use when' clause, though even that is poorly defined.

 Suggestions

-Include natural trigger terms users would actually say, such as 'parallel execution', 'run tasks simultaneously', 'batch processing', 'concurrent tasks', or whatever the actual use case is.
+Include natural trigger terms users would actually say, such as 'parallel execution', 'run tasks simultaneously', 'batch tasks', 'multi-task', or 'do these at the same time'.

 | Dimension | Reasoning | Score |